David Newhan: Playing style

 Newhan's swing was compact and level, mostly generating line drives and groundballs.
 He batted from every position in the batting order, but mostly batted second through 2008.
 Newhan played all infield positions, except shortstop, as well as all outfield positions.
 Through 2008, he had played four games at first base, 57 games at second base, 29 games at third base, and over 300 games split among the three outfield positions.
 His range was average both in the infield and outfield, and he threw accurately.

 Personal life

 Nicknamed "Son of Scribe", because his father, Ross, is a long-time baseball writer for the Los Angeles Times, Newhan was a solid student while growing up in California and later at Pepperdine, but he never considered following in his father's journalistic footsteps.
 "Playing seemed a lot more fun than writing", he says.
 "My dad writes at home, and one thing I've seen a lot of is his cussing up a storm, yelling at the laptop.
 I understand what the sportswriter goes through.
 I don't think anyone has to worry about me pulling an Albert Belle."

 Newhan is a member of the Pepperdine Waves Hall of Fame.
-He was born Jewish and later converted to Christianity.
+He was born Jewish and raised as a Conservative Jew but converted to Christianity in 1999 and now considers himself a Messianic Jew.
 He injured his cervical vertebra 2, a potentially life-threatening injury, during a surfing incident in 2009.